fabianbm15/Minicurso-React-Hooks/README.md

 - Javascript

 ## Conclusion
 Thank you for checking out this React application that utilizes React Hooks to display information about the characters from Rick and Morty.
-We hope you enjoy using it as much as we enjoyed creating it!
+I hope you enjoy it as much as I enjoyed creating it!